evfr/botson/README.md

+1. run "npm i"
-1. to run the project type "node index.js"
+2. to run the project type "node index.js"
-2. to run the tests typr "npm run test"
+3. to run the tests typr "npm run test"